lsoft/DpdtInject/README.md

 # Dpdt Visual Studio Extension

-To make working with Dpdt easier, a Visual Studio Extension has been developed.
+To make a dealing with Dpdt easier, a [Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=lsoft.DpdtVisualStudioExtension) has been developed.
 Make note: it only supports Visual Studio 2019 16.8, because I can't test it against older version of Visual Studio.

 The following images makes the picture brighter:

 ![Dpdt Extension Image 0](extension0.png)